metavalent/metavalent.github.io/_drafts/2024-02-25-11-11-11-Generational-Trauma.md

 modified: 2024-02-25T11:11:11-07:00
 ---

 ### That's right.

-The mid-game environment of the second half of the 20th century was perfect to cultivate a metavalent mental health pandemic, but that's too much to think about, so we must distract ourselves with all kinds of media-made distractions while medicating the masses never addressing root causes.
+The mid-game environment of the second half of the 20th century perfectly cultivated a metavalent mental health pandemic which manifested as all kinds of derivative shadow-pandemics of dubious actuality; but that's all way too much to think about, so we self-distract, self-destruct, and self-medicate en masse, avoiding root causes at all cost.
+What could possibly have gone wrong?

 <!-- YouTube Player -->
 <iframe id="ytplayer" type="text/html" class="center" width="560" height="320" src="https://www.youtube.com/embed/CS2quBsSR2U"
   frameborder="0"></iframe>

 Watch [I Come From Generational Trauma](https://youtu.be/CS2quBsSR2U) if the embed does not behave nicely.